ravinamehta02/Apple-Stock-Prediction/README.md

 # Apple-Stock-Prediction
-Simple Stock Prediction using Logistic Regression, XGBoost Classifier and Confusion Matrix.
+Stock Prediction using Logistic Regression and XGBoost Classifier